|

 Defining hazard zones for the effects of quakes is more difficult

-living on the slopes of these volcanoes.
-The effects of a large quake
+people living on the slopes of these volcanoes.
+The effects of a

-under Kilauea or Mauna Loa, however, will not One problem in assigning seismic hazard zones to the island is that
+large quake under Kilauea or Mauna Loa, however, will not One problem in assigning seismic hazard zones to the island is

-the ground shaking during a strong quake may vary within a small area.
+that the ground shaking during a strong quake may vary within a

-This variation is because the effects of quakes are closely related
+small area.
+This variation is because the effects of quakes are

-to the nature of the underlying ground; for example, whether it is
+closely related to the nature of the underlying ground; for example,

-mainly lava bedrock or soil.
-Two homes in the same neighborhood may
+whether it is mainly lava bedrock or soil.
+Two homes in the same

-suffer different degrees of damage depending on the properties of
+neighborhood may suffer different degrees of damage depending on

 |